 Thailand is now open to international travel but with restrictions.
 These include proof of documents such as fit-to-fly, a negative covid test, and possibly some other documents according to which country the tourists are coming from.

 When arriving Thailand, foreigners have to undergo a quarantine period of 14 days.
 Even with the special tourist visa (STV), for up to a nine month stay in Thailand – introduced in the last quarter of 2020 – these visa holders also need proof, documents and to be in quarantine for two-weeks at a high cost as well.
+For those looking for longer-term visas, consider an ED visa as an option as well.

 Unfortunately, upon arriving into Thailand from abroad, for both Thai and non-Thai citizens, it is not possible to quarantine in your own home.
 You can choose an alternative state quarantine (ASQ) package, which includes a hotel room, 3 meals per day, Wi-Fi, transportation, transfer from the airport, and a health check twice a day.
 Please see Alternative State Quarantine (ASQ) in Thailand for further information.